Accessibility Tools

 Nitin Ajmera

 Nitin Ajmera is a senior management professional and practitioner of the Digambar Jain tradition.
-He is Chief Financial Officer at New York Sports Club and its family of brands.
-He also teaches at Drexel University.
+He is Chief Financial Officer at Moorhe Holdings, a Renewal by Andersen, Windows & Door Replacement Company.
 He has been associated with the Jain Center of America-New York and Jain Samaj of Long Island in many capacities ranging from a teacher in Jain Sunday School, committee chair, to the President.
 Nitin is the Chair of the Board of the Parliament of the World’s Religions.

 Rev. Charline Manuel